Thrilling Adventure in Everest Base Camp

-There are different kinds of costs that make up the total Everest Base Camp trek cost.
+Different kinds of costs make up the total Everest Base Camp trek cost.
 A lot of people tend to consider just the package cost before they sign up for the journey which makes them face difficulties later in the journey, both financial and otherwise.

 There is the various necessary equipment that is a must for your trip.
 These include an all-season sleeping bag and backpacking sleeping bag, a warm and waterproof jacket, mid to light trekking boots and trekking poles, a duffel and daypack, trekking trousers and shirts including a base layer and a second layer fleece, warm gloves including inner and outer layer, and warm thermal socks.

 Tour and Accommodations Cost

 Transportation by bus will cost around 10 USD while the less-crowded alternative via a private jeep will cost around 200 – 300 USD.
 A guide will cost you around 25 USD per day which covers the accommodation, food, and insurance.
 A potter costs around 30 USD.
-Accommodation includes hotel and lodges that range from 5 – 40 USD.
+Accommodation includes hotels and lodges that range from 5 – 40 USD.

 Travel Permit Cost

 For permits, a TIMS card is required which costs from 10 – 20 USD depending on whether or not you are with a local trekking agency.
 A Sagarmatha National Park entry permit costs around NRs.
-3000 while the additional permit of Gaurishanar Conservation Area Project (Jiri-Everest base camp trek) costs around NRs.
+3000 while the additional permission of the Gaurishanar Conservation Area Project (Jiri-Everest base camp trek) costs around NRs.
 2000.

 Similarly, VISA, insurance, flight costs, and general costs of travel are also factors to be considered.
-The VISA to Nepal costs 30USD for 15 days, 50USD for a 30 days stay, and 125USD for 90 days.
+The VISA to Nepal costs 30 USD for 15 days, 50 USD for a 30-day stay, and 125 USD for 90 days.
 In conclusion, Nepal is in no way an expensive country so you should find your Everest Base Camp trek budget to be quite reasonable.

 Travel Insurance Cost

-Insurance policies may not cover for trips over 4000 meters, so it is important that you acquire details confirming you are covered for both high altitude and medical air support.
+Insurance policies may not cover trips over 4,000 meters, so you must acquire details confirming you are covered for both high altitude and medical air support.
 The insurance cost varies greatly but on average around 150 USD.

-Everest Base Camp Trek Difficulty.
+Everest Base Camp Trek Difficulty

 Although at first glance, the name of the trek sounds rather daunting, the Everest base camp trek is not as treacherous as it seems.
 Even though only a few brave souls may venture towards the summit of Mt.
-Everest, around 30000 trekkers easily travel to the Everest base camp annually.
+Everest, around 30,000 trekkers easily travel to the Everest base camp annually.

-The trek itself can easily be simplified as a long hike in a high altitude which requires little technical or mountaineering skills, with days for acclimatization built in the itinerary.
-However, a moderate amount of fitness is still required particularly, stamina and leg strength.
-It is recommended that you start preparations 6 – 8 weeks in advance with a focus on developing leg strength, core fitness, and stamina.
+However, achieving a moderate level of fitness still requires a particular emphasis on stamina and leg strength.
+It is advisable to commence preparations 6 – 8 weeks in advance, focusing on developing leg strength, core fitness, and stamina.
 Similarly, having a high degree of determination is also important for completing the task.

 Everest Base Camp Trek Map

-Thus selecting the most interesting sites to explore in such a vast area would require an Everest base camp trek map, with which you will have the freedom to select your sites of interest, the routes and side routes, and overall discretion regarding how you wish to conduct your journey.
+Thus selecting the most interesting sites to explore in such a vast area would require an Everest base camp trek map.
+And with this, you will have the freedom to select your sites of interest, the routes, and side routes, and overall discretion regarding how you wish to conduct your journey.

 Himalaya Guide Nepal Pvt.
 Ltd. is a registered trekking company with professional guides and porters.
-We have been working for 18 years in the tourism industry of Nepal, to organize trekking, peak climbing, expedition, hiking, tours, air ticketing, hotel reservations, and adventure activities.
+We have been working for many years in the tourism industry of Nepal, to organize trekking, peak climbing, expeditions, hiking, tours, air ticketing, hotel reservations, and adventure activities.